httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ~~~
 {: #fig-upload-creation title="Upload Creation"}

 2) If the connection to the server is interrupted, the client might want to resume the upload.
-However, before this is possible the client needs to know the amount of representation data that the server received before the interruption.
+However, before this is possible the client needs to know the amount of representation data that the server processed before the interruption.
 It does so by retrieving the offset ({{offset-retrieving}}) from the upload resource.

 ~~~ aasvg
 Client                                       Server